qmk/qmk_firmware/users/ericgebhart/readme.md

 The default, if no choices are made, aside from enabling toprows, will
 have a normal qwerty number row, as in the second map.
 I do not use F keys, The latest addition has _smart_ and _nshot mods_ in the third row.
+There is a miryoku thumb cluster which uses this layer instead of a keypad.

     ```
     !@#$%   ^&*()